Lin Carter’s Forgotten Anthologies: Kingdoms of Sorcery and Realms of Wizardry

 Both books were published by Doubleday.

 I call these Lin Carter’s ‘forgotten anthologies’ because I’ve seen virtually no discussion of them online.
-There were no paperback reprints, no digital editions, and both volumes have been out of print for over 47 years.
+There are no paperback reprints, no digital editions, and both volumes have been out of print for over 47 years.
 They are overlooked today in a way that Carter’s Ballantine Adult Fantasy and later series anthologies (Flashing Swords!, etc.) are not.

 But they are not hard to find if you want a copy — and not expensive.
 And they’re very much worth tracking down.